ea5gvk/hytpatcher/README.md

 This tool is **AS IS** - but it's not ready yet!
 **NO SUPPORT at the time I work on it !**
 It was made for using and working, not for the best software design :)
-This tool was made for running on a Raspberry Pi with debian buster and Python3.
+This tool was made for running on a Raspberry Pi with debian buster and Python3 and some additional required python-add-ons.

 Issues after investigation with my RD985 will be fixed with this tool:
 1. If the [DMRGateway](https://github.com/g4klx/DMRGateway) sends the last packet for call termination (VOICE_TERMINATOR_WITH_LC) then the [gw_hytera_mmdvm](http://ham-dmr.at/?wpfb_dl=651) don't fill the similar HYTERA_IPSC-packet (send to repeater) with the payload (fill all with 00 instead of payload with VOICE_TERMINATOR_WITH_LC).
 So we save the payload from the mmdvm-packet and insert/recover this to the HYTERA_IPSC-packet at the right place.
 If we do not so, the dmr devices don't detect the CALL_END and will be shown some "hanging effect" - the transmission will not clearly closed and the dmr device will not come back to RX in time. *(fixed)*